NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.0.3 - allow moving of WATM icon to the right or left 10/4/2022

-2.0.4 - add [fa] macro for adding FontAwesome glyphs into a WildApricot page 10/6/2022
+2.0.4 - add [ez-fa] macro for adding FontAwesome glyphs into a WildApricot page 10/6/2022